ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/electron/how-to-2.md

 npm install electron-builder --save-dev
 ```

-The output will look as follows:
+The output will look similar to:
 ```output
 added 191 packages, removed 12 packages, changed 18 packages, and audited 265 packages in 23s